katrintirok/sql-environmental-lesson/_episodes/02-sql-aggregation.md

 >
 > 1. How many data entries there are for each UT
 >
-> 2. Average rainfall of each UT.
+> 2. Average rainfall of each UT
 >
 > Can you modify the above queries combining them into one?
 {: .challenge}